orkhasnat/LoginManager-4-7h3r4p/README.md

 - update ui
 - ~~Edit the profiles~~
 - Change Profile Order by Dragging
-- remove the need for triple clicks: also doesnt work when already values are populated
 - work perfectly for incognito (might need to store in `chrome.storage.local` as well)
 - **Make it compatible with Firefox as well**
 - *Maybe add automatic update? (like Password Manager)*